nataliiasolomchak21/moviegeek-booking/README.md

 ## ERD (Entity-Relationship Diagram)

-I've used Entity-Relationship Diagram(ERD) Entity-Relationship Diagram represent the relationships between entities, more specifically the relationships between my "Movie" and "Booking" models as well as Django built-in User model.
+I've used Entity-Relationship Diagram(ERD).
+Entity-Relationship Diagram represent the relationships between entities, more specifically the relationships between my "Movie" and "Booking" models as well as Django built-in User model.

 This ERD conveys that: